jinghuazhao/pQTLtools/README.md

 remotes::install_github("jinghuazhao/pQTLtools")
 ```

-Depdendencies are detailed in the DECRIPTION file of the package at GitHub.
+Dependencies are detailed in the DECRIPTION file of the package at GitHub.

 ## February 2021 update